oaubert/python-vlc/README.md

 1. A **parser** of C header files (those of libvlc): that is the class `Parser`.
 1. A **generator** of Python bindings: that is the class `PythonGenerator`.

-`Parser` parses libvlc's headers and produce a kind of AST where nodes are instances of either `Struct`, `Union`, `Func`, `Par`, `Enum` or `Val`.
+`Parser` parses libvlc's headers and produces a kind of AST where nodes are instances of either `Struct`, `Union`, `Func`, `Par`, `Enum` or `Val`.
 The information kept is what is necessary for `PythonGenerator` to then produce the bindings.